metaplex-foundation/docs/docs/candy-machine-v2/03-preparing-assets.md

 Your assets consist of a collection of images (e.g., `.png`) and metadata (`.json`) files organized in a 1:1 mapping - i.e., each image has a corresponding metadata file.

 There are a multitude of unique ways to generate images and metadata, and in most scenarios, you will automate this process.
 In this guide we will cover the creation of a simple collection to illustrate the metadata requirements and Candy Machine distribution.
-You should familiarize yourself with the [Metaplex Token Metadata Standard](/nft-standard).
+You should familiarize yourself with the [Token Metadata Standard](/token-metadata/v1.1.0/specification).

 ## Example NFT Collection